 - Paying using a debit or credit card tends to attract higher fees.

 - Your PayPal transfer might attract an additional currency conversion fee.

 Ease of Use

 You can register with PayPal or OFX in a matter of minutes.
 Once the company you sign up with verifies your details, you can start transferring funds.
 If you want website access in a foreign language, this PayPal vs. OFX comparison favors the former.

-- The OFX Group operated dedicated websites for the U.S., the UK, Canada, and New Zealand.
+- The OFX Group operates dedicated websites for the U.S., the UK, Canada, Australia, New Zealand, Singapore, and Hong Kong.

 - OFX forward contracts and target rate orders can prove to be beneficial if you are transferring large sums.

 - International customers can pay via electronic bank transfers.
 Residents of the U.S. can pay via direct debits and wire transfers.
 If you reside in Australia, you can pay via BPAY.